notjoao1/CSLP/Report.md

 Using the python tester, we runned *1472* configurations with relevant combinations of the parameters mencioned above, deep-testing the capabilities of our Codec, which allowed us to collect important data with relation to *Compression Ratio (CR)*, *Execution Time (Time)* and *Peak signal-to-noise ratio (PSNR)*.

-*!Disclaimer: One configuration corresponds to one encoding/statistic cycle of one video with a specific set of parameters: encoding -> decoding -> statistics (Time, CR, PSNR, ...). *
+*Disclaimer: One configuration corresponds to one encoding/statistic cycle of one video with a specific set of parameters: encoding -> decoding -> statistics (Time, CR, PSNR, ...).*

 ## Statistics